 Thomas Alexander Park was born in Hurou County, Ontario on 5th March 1886.

-The 1891 census for Canada on Ancestry.co.uk shows that the Park family were living in South Hurou, Ontario.
-Head of the household Andrew Park, 34 years of age, was a native of Ontario born in 1855 and did not have a trade as he was shown to be retired.
-His wife Martha was 27 years old born in 1863 and also a native of Ontario had three children living at home, they were, Alexander age 5, Ellen Jane age 3 and Melvin age 1.
+The 1891 census for Canada on Ancestry.co.uk shows that the Park family was living in South Hurou, Ontario.
+Head of the household Andrew Park was 34 years of age.
+He was a native of Ontario who was born in 1855.
+He was recorded as being retired.
+His wife Martha was 27 years old and had been born in 1863.
+She was also a native of Ontario.
+They had three children listed at home.
+They were, Alexander aged 5, Ellen Jane 3 and Melvin who was 1.

-Ten years on we find the family still living in Ontario but the Head of the household was recorded as Martha Park age 37.
-There have been some additions to the family and there were now five children living at home.
-These were, Alexander age 16, Helen J. (Ellen) age 13, Melvin H. age 11, Norman age 9, Fergus age 6 and a Boarder by the name of Robert McLaughlin age 17.
+Ten years in 1901 on we find the family still living in Ontario but the Head of the household was recorded as Martha Park aged 37.
+There had been some additions to the family as there were five children listed at home.
+These were, Alexander age 16, Helen J. (Ellen)was 13, Melvin H. 11, Norman 9 and Fergus was 6.
+In addition there was a boarder by the name of Robert McLaughlin aged 17.

-Thomas Alexander Park enlisted into the 68th Brigade of the Overseas Field Battery at Vanderhoof, British Columbia, on 15th August 1916.
-He gave his next of kin as Fergus Park, Brother, of Vanderhoof, B.C. and trade as Farmer.
-Alexander’s medical examination form dated 22nd August 1916 reveals that he was 5ft 9inches tall with a dark complexion, blue eyes and black hair.
+Thomas Alexander Park’s army records tell us that he enlisted into the 68th Brigade of the Overseas Field Battery at Vanderhoof, British Columbia, on 15th August 1916.
+He named his next of kin as Fergus Park, Brother, of Vanderhoof, B.C.
+Thomas’s trade was ‘Farmer’.
+His medical examination form dated 22nd August 1916 reveals that he was 5ft 9 inches tall with a dark complexion, blue eyes and black hair.

 During basic training in Canada, Thomas Alexander Park was hospitalised twice which delayed embarkation to U.K. He eventually embarked for London on 10th September 1918 aboard the HMT Themistocles arriving on 25th September 1918 when he was posted to Whitley Camp to complete training.